-(f) Fair value of investment property
+(e) Fair value of investment property

 At each reporting date the investment property is revalued by the directors based either on management's estimates of expected future cash flows or market values.
-The company has recognised a fair value uplift to the investment property during the year under review.
+The company has not recognised a fair value uplift to the investment property during the year under review.
 When based on management's estimates of expected future cash flows the value of each property is determined by applying a suitable discount rate.

-The group's investment property is situated in Libya which is still experiencing political instability.
+The group's investment property is situated in Libya which is still experiencing prolonged political instability.
 The estimated fair values were arrived at using projected cash flows from the operation of the investment property.
-On the basis of the valuation carried out by the directors, an uplift of €21,594,200 was recognised in these financial statements.
-The significant uncertainty which is still prevailing in Libya and the significant judgements surrounding the valuation of the investment property situated in that country render the valuation of the property extremely difficult and judgemental.
-However, in arriving at their valuation, the directors have taken into consideration the gradual recovery in Libya that the group experienced until the balance sheet date and further assuming that the situation continues until the company achieves pre-revolution levels of activity in 2020.
+On the basis of the valuation carried out by the directors, no uplift was recognised in these financial statements.
+The significant uncertainty which is still prevailing in Libya and the significant judgements surrounding the valuation of the investment property situated in that country render the valuation of any uplift of the property extremely difficult and judgemental.